-The Surface Breaks
+4. The Surface Breaks

 The Surface Breaks is actually an anomaly on this list, because it was inspired by the original Little Mermaid by Hans Christian Anderson and not so much the Disney film.
-However I haven’t read the original Little Mermaid, and the Surface Breaks is a feminst retelling of the tale so I felt it was worth mentioning.
+However I haven’t read the original Little Mermaid, and The Surface Breaks is a feminst retelling of the tale so I felt it was worth mentioning.

 The Surface Breaks is about the youngest daughters of the Sea King, Gaia (also known as Murigeann AND Grace) as she escapes Sea Kingdom for love and to save herself from the man her father has her betrothed to.
 She finds out that the human world isn’t much better.

-Hocus Pocus and the All-New Sequel
+5. Hocus Pocus And The All-New Sequel

-The sequel by A. W. Jantha is set 25 years later (on the real 25th anniversary) about Max and Alison’s daughter who doesn’t beleive the story of how they met.
+The sequel by A. W. Jantha is set 25 years later (on the real 25th anniversary) about Max and Alison’s daughter who doesn’t believe the story of how they met.
 Poppy sneaks out of the Halloween party he parents threw to keep the kids of Salem out of trouble and accidently brings the Sanderson sisters back for one more night of havoc.

 It has it’s cheesy moments, but if you like Disney and YA then you’ll love this.
 Disney also seems more confident putting LGBTQ+ characters into technically non-canon books than the films, so I guess that’s better than nothing, but one day I hope they step up.

-Fairest of All
+6. Fairest Of All